openrewrite/rewrite-docs/getting-started/rewrite-maven-plugin/README.md

 ---
-description: Applying Rewrite recipes to your code via a build tool plugin for Maven.
+description: Applying Rewrite recipes to your code with the Rewrite plugin for Maven
 ---

 # Rewrite Maven Plugin